 Databricks Runtime ML is built on Databricks Runtime.
-For example, Databricks Runtime 5.0 ML is built on Databricks Runtime 5.0.
-The libraries included in the base Databricks Runtime are listed in the Databricks Runtime Release Notes.
+For example, Databricks Runtime 7.3 LTS for Machine Learning is built on Databricks Runtime 7.3 LTS.
+The libraries included in the base Databricks Runtime are listed in the Databricks Runtime release notes.

 When you create a cluster, select a Databricks Runtime ML version from the Databricks Runtime Version drop-down.
 Both CPU and GPU-enabled ML runtimes are available.